Fractal

 The common theme is speed and dramatic cost reduction without a data center.
 How can this be?

-Fractal Programming delivers a different technology stack than the current Oracle/VMware/middleware stack.
+Fractal Computing delivers a different technology stack than the current Oracle/VMware/middleware stack.
 A new stack eliminates most I/O wait states, the bane of current technology.

-Fractal Programming employs data pipeline processing to further reduce I/O wait states.
+Fractal Computing employs data pipeline processing to further reduce I/O wait states.

-Using application-specific databases and abstraction models, Fractal Programming reduces abstraction layers in a system.
+Using application-specific databases and abstraction models, Fractal Computing reduces abstraction layers in a system.
 This simplification removes the I/O wait states associated with translation from one representation to another in complex systems.

 These system-wide reductions in I/O wait states are what delivers performance that can be 1,000 – 1,000,000 times faster than data center (or “cloud”) applications.

-Fractal Programming applications have been in production for 6 years at firms most of you know.
+Fractal Computing applications have been in production for 6 years at firms most of you know.

-One of the largest potential disruptions enabled by Fractal Programming is the eventual elimination of the corporate data center.
+One of the largest potential disruptions enabled by Fractal Computing is the eventual elimination of the corporate data center.
 New compute models like EDGE, without a centralized data center, are enabled.

 As one executive who implemented a Fractal Web Apps for real-time data analysis recently said: